jgato/jgato/random_docs/Sushy_Redfish_BMC.md

 * "ProcessorSummary.Count": 2, again, as we specified when creating VM

-Some BMC info for this Server:
+Some more info from the Server:

 ```bash
 > curl -s ${bmc}/redfish/v1/Managers/${bmc_server} | jq